martysama0134/how-to-cython-mt2/README.md

  - Main\ -> It contains all the required files to build the rootlib.lib file

- - Main\HOW-TO-CYTHON.txt -> A complete tutorial of everything you need to do (and list of issues)
+ - Main\HOW-TO-CYTHON.txt -> A complete tutorial of everything you need to do for rootlib (and list of issues)

+ - UiMain\ -> It contains all the required files to build the uiscriptlib.lib file

+ - UiMain\HOW-TO-EXTRA-CYTHON.txt -> A complete tutorial of everything you need to do for uiscriptlib

- - Extra\root\system.py -> From the official cn's root dated 2014/01/01 with the cython implementation inside
+ - Extra\root\system.py -> From the official cn's root dated 2014/01/01 with the cython implementation inside (for rootlib)

+ - Extra\root\ui.py -> From the official cn's root dated 2014/01/01 with the "extra" cython implementation inside (for uiscriptlib)

  - Extra\rootlibpyd\ -> A sample project to build your own rootlib.pyd